mazzutti/vscode-colab/README.md

 - **GitHub Integration:** Automatically authenticated via GitHub, enabling seamless cloning and pushing to private repositories.
 - **Easy Git Configuration:** Optionally configure global Git identity (`user.name` and `user.email`) directly from the library.
 - **Extension Support:** Installs essential Python and Jupyter extensions by default; easily customize by passing additional extensions.
+- **Python Environment Management:** Optionally set up a specific Python version for your project using `pyenv`.
+(Note: Installing a new Python version via pyenv can take approximately 5 minutes).
+- **Project Scaffolding:** Optionally create a new project directory with a Python virtual environment.
 - **Minimal Setup:** Simple and intuitive `login()` and `connect()` functions.
 - **Cross-Platform Compatibility:** Fully supports both Google Colab and Kaggle notebooks.
 - **Interactive UI:** Integrated UI within notebooks to manage authentication and tunnel connections easily.